 Provides online access to the full content of 7,000 current newspapers and magazines from approximately 120 countries in 60 plus languages and displays an exact replica of the printed edition.
 Issues for the last 3-12 months are available for each title with the ability to perform keyword searches across all titles.
 A translate function for 18 languages is available and can be used directly in an article.
 While this database has Australian regional newspapers and a range of magazine titles it does not contain the Fairfax and News Corporation newspapers like the Age or The Advertiser.
 The Age Library Edition and Sydney Morning Herald Library Edition eResources have current issues of both newspapers.

-Britannica provides access to three sites in one (Complete Encyclopaedia, the Student Encyclopaedia and the Junior Encyclopaedia), with age-appropriate material from the child-friendly collection through to the adult general reference collection.
+Britannica provides access to three sites in one (Complete Encyclopedia, the Student Encyclopedia and the Junior Encyclopedia), with age-appropriate material from the child-friendly collection through to the adult general reference collection.

 Academic Search Complete